Prepare hosts

 storage: 1Gi

-definition we created in the previous step.
+Note storageClassName attribute nfs-client, it is the same as the storageClass definition we created in the previous step.

 Alternative to NFS Provisioner – Local Path Provisioner